Which providers have to join the OIA Scheme?

 Examples of complaints we can look at include those relating to teaching provision and facilities, accommodation, research supervision, discrimination (although we do not make findings of discrimination in the same way as a court would), bullying and harassment, disciplinary matters and fitness to practise issues.
 This list is not exhaustive and the ‘Complaints Wizard’ on our website will help students, and providers, to determine whether a complaint is one that we can look at.

 If the student is studying at one provider (the ‘delivery provider’) for an award which is conferred by another provider (the ‘awarding provider’), they may be able to bring a complaint to the OIA about both the delivery provider and the awarding provider, assuming that they are both members of the OIA Scheme.
-We have included some guidance on our approach to handling complaints in the context of collaborative provision.
+We have published a section of the Good Practice Framework setting out some further guidance on handling complaints and academic appeals in the context of delivering learning opportunities with others.

 Are there any complaints that the OIA cannot deal with?